Tennis-Sponsor Head drops Tomic after 'bored' comments

-LONDON, July 6 Head, the tennis racket manufacturer, has dropped its sponsorship of Australian player Bernard Tomic after his comments that he had been "bored" during his first-round exit from Wimbledon.
+LONDON, July 6 (Reuters) - Head, the tennis racket manufacturer, has dropped its sponsorship of Australian player Bernard Tomic after his comments that he had been "bored" during his first-round exit from Wimbledon.

 "We were extremely disappointed with the statements made at Wimbledon by one of our sponsored athletes, Bernard Tomic.
 His opinions in no way reflect our own attitude for tennis, our passion, professionalism and respect for the game," the company said in a statement.